 Dear student,

-You are being asked to complete a survey about veterinary students’ demographic background, attitudes toward agricultural animals’ welfare, and psychological well-being across their studies in veterinary school.
+You are being asked to complete a survey about veterinary students’ demographic background, attitudes toward the welfare of agricultural animals, and psychological well-being across their studies in veterinary school.

-This is the first research of its kind to be carried out on Israeli veterinary students’, and your answers are extremely important for helping us better understand this area.
-However, your participation in this survey is completely voluntary, and you can retire from it at any time.
+This is the first research study of its kind to be focused on Israeli veterinary students, and your answers are extremely important to help us better understand this topic.
+However, your participation in this survey is completely voluntary, and you can withdraw at any time.

-The survey consists of four parts: The first two part relate to your knowledge and attitudes toward agricultural animals’ welfare; the third part relates to your psychological well-being, and the fourth part relates to your background.
+The survey consists of four parts.
+The first two parts are related to your knowledge and attitudes toward the welfare of agricultural animals; the third part is related to your psychological well-being; and the fourth part is related to your background.

-There are no correct answers to the questions you will be asked.
+There are no correct answers to the questions.
 Your answers will be treated with complete confidentiality and your privacy will be protected to the maximum extent.
-You are requested to complete the last 5 digits of your ID number only for correlating your answers to you in different times of measure, across your studies.
+You are requested to complete the last five digits of your ID number only for correlating your answers across different times of measurement, throughout the duration of your studies.

-We estimate this survey will take 15-20 minutes to complete.
-Please bear in mind that you have the option of not answering certain questions and can discontinue participation at any time.
+We estimate this survey will take 15 to 20 minutes to complete.
+Please bear in mind that you have the option to omit certain questions and can discontinue participation at any time.

-If you have questions regarding this research project, you can contact me at tamar.meri@mail.huji.ac.il or 054-6440441.
-This is also the way to contact my instructors, Dr. Otniel Dror, the Medical Faculty of The Hebrew University of Jerusalem, and Prof. Ruth Landau, The School of Social Work of The Hebrew University of Jerusalem.
+If you have any questions regarding this research study, you can contact me at tamar.meri@mail.huji.ac.il or 054-6440441.
+This is also the means to contact my instructors, Dr. Otniel Dror, the Medical Faculty of The Hebrew University of Jerusalem, and Prof. Ruth Landau, The School of Social Work of The Hebrew University of Jerusalem.

 Thank you for your cooperation!